golemiam/online_game-cse210-06/OUTLINE.md

     - like head is a separate sprite from body
 18. (2) importing sprites?
 19. (3) light sources?
+20. Have players select 1 piece of armor to give greater variety to game play

 ## Roles
 - Robbie: Art, Idea/outlines